buaa-hipo/vprofiler-tutorial-cluster24/README.md

 profiler and show case the effectiveness of each profiler for guiding performance optimization.
 The framework and value profilers demonstrated in this tutorial have already been open-sourced for public access

+This tutorial is expected to provide the audiences with the background of performance analysis, illustrate the well known performance profilers and their limitations, and then present our fine-grained value profiling framework and tools.
+We hope after the tutorial the audiences can master the usage of fine-grained value profilers to pinpoint software inefficiency, and be able to write customized value profilers tailored to one’s need.

+# Hardware and Software Requirements

+- **Hardware:** There is no special hardware required by the tutorial.
+The only thing we expect the audiences is to bring his/her own laptops.
+The laptop should have decent computation, memory and storage capability to run the #ne-grained value pro#lers and hands-on exercises.
+- **Software:** We will provide USB drivers that contain all the software required by the tutorial.
+Speciffically, we will ask the audiences to install a virtual machine (e.g., virtualbox) if they have not.
+Then, a virtual machine image is provided, which has the value profiling framework and tools presented in the tutorial installed by default.
+The image also contains the necessary source files for the hands-on exercises.
+The audiences can load the image into their virtual machine, and start with the hands-on exercises right away.

+# Prerequisite Background

+The audience is expected to have a solid understanding of C/C++ programming languages, and a basic understanding of computer architecture.
+Not required, but the audiences with a preliminary experience of performance analysis tools are preferred.

+# Organizers

+- Hailong Yang, Beihang University
+- Xin You, Beihang University
+- Kelun Lei, Beihang University

+# Questions

+For questions about this tutorial, please contact Hailong Yang and Xin You.

+# Related Publications

+- Xin You, Hailong Yang, Zhongzhi Luan, Depei Qian, Xu Liu.
+ZeroSpy: exploring software inefficiency with redundant zeros[C] International Conference for High Performance Computing, Networking, Storage and Analysis (SC).
+IEEE, 2020: 1-14.
+- Xin You, Hailong Yang, Kelun Lei, Zhongzhi Luan, Depei Qian.
+VClinic: A Portable and Efficient Framework for Fine-Grained Value Profilers[C].
+Proceedings of the 28th ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), Volume 2.
+2023: 892-904.
+- Xin You, Hailong Yang, Kelun Lei, Zhongzhi Luan, Depei Qian.
+TrivialSpy: Identifying Software Triviality via Fine-grained and Dataflow-based Value Profiling[C].
+Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis (SC).
+2023: 1-13.

+# Program

+Coming soon.